Information for parents and partners

 The higher income from you or the student will be used to assess the student’s entitlement.

-If your income has permanently dropped since the 2019 to 2020 tax year, we can assess the student using your current year household income.
-You will still need give the information on the form, but you will also need to send evidence of both you and the student’s current income.
+If your household income has permanently dropped since the 2021 to 2022 tax year, we can assess the student’s application using your current household income.
+You’ll need to send evidence of both you and the student’s current income.
 The evidence must show there’s been a permanent drop in income since the 2021 to 2022 tax year.

 The application guidance notes give more information about the types of evidence you can send.

-Once the student has been awarded WGLG FE, we may contact you and ask for evidence.
-This is to make sure the student continues to be eligible.
+Once the student has been awarded WGLG FE, we may contact them in the future and ask for evidence.
+This is to make sure they continue to be eligible.